 The way that this raw data is turned into meaningful information is what makes IntelliMagic unique.
-We investigated the architecture and all the metrics extensively and embedded this knowledge gained over the past 20+ years into the software.
+We investigated the architecture and all the metrics in the raw data extensively and embedded our knowledge gained over the past 25+ years into the software.

 IntelliMagic software has a built-in fundamental understanding of how workloads, logical concepts and physical hardware interact.
 By embedding human expertise in the software, the full potential of the data is unlocked.
 The software detects risks before issues impact production.
 It also enables users to find true root causes quickly and reliably.
 Furthermore, it highlights where there is tangible potential for optimization, and ultimately it gives IT staff what they need to be most effective in delivering a reliable datacenter at an optimal cost level.

 How Embedded Expert Knowledge is implemented in IntelliMagic software

 Our expert knowledge is embedded on two levels:

 - Data to information phase – When processing the raw data that comes from the SAN or z/OS systems

 - Information to intelligence phase – When evaluating the information

 Data to Information